doogie-bigmack/a2a_mcp_demo/README.md

    ```
    (Replace with your file path as needed)

+## TODO
+- [ ] When updating Markdown checklists for A2A compliance, always use green check marks (✅) to indicate completed items, not just [x].
+This applies to task lists in a2a-task.md and similar files.

 ## Environment Variables
 - `BRAVE_API_KEY` (required for Brave MCP server; set in `.env`)
 - `PYTHONUNBUFFERED=1` (default for logs)